What Is Causing Your Dog to Dig and How to Stop It

 Your dog probably doesn’t like the idea of sharing a bone or toy.
 That’s why your pet may try to hide those prized possessions by burying them underground.

-Set up a sandbox where your dog can safely store all her goodies.
+Set up a sandbox where your dog can safely store all their goodies.
 Just make sure your dog understands that digging is only allowed in the sandbox.
 This might require some training.
+Additionally, make sure the sand you get is kid friendly and non-toxic.

 Making a Break for It